5 Ways Predictive Analytics Improves Employee Retention

 Here's the deal:

 These models analyze data from various sources to flag flight risks.
+Through data analysis, predictive analytics enables organizations to spot early warning signs.
 They look at:

 • Time off patterns